 It takes time to build a corporate culture around radical transparency

 This lightly touches on the idea mentioned above.
 It requires not only a particular corporate structure to implement radical transparency but it also takes time.
 Changing corporate culture overnight is not something that is going to happen.
 It takes time to implement new policies and methods that need some time to be reinforced.
 This could lead some of the members of the organization to quit their jobs altogether.

 Not everyone can adapt to radical transparency

 Let’s face it, not everyone can deal with radical transparency.
 Some people are not even transparent with themselves or their relatives.
 It takes a specific mentality to be able to adapt to radical transparency.
 Some people might feel like their privacy is being invaded.
 Some individuals are not keen on sharing their failures with others, and some might even feel anxious about their work, and ideas being reviewed by peers.

 How to use radical transparency in your investments?

 Being radically transparent with ourselves and our decisions, allows us to identify mistakes quickly and correct them.
 It also allows us to avoid those same mistakes in the future.
-Being able to correctly analyze your decisions, and point out any mistakes you do is a crucial step to become a better investor.
+Additionally, being able to correctly analyze your decisions, and point out any mistakes you do is a crucial step to becoming a better investor.

 Image source: Agile